nehiljain/talks/analytics-engineering/presentation.md

 ## Things I propose we tease out

-- Best Practices to structure analytics repos/projects
+- Best practices to structure analytics repos/projects
-- Monolith vs Domain Specific
+- How to structure data teams?
 - Data as a service vs Data as a product
-- Data Democratization
+- Data democratization strategies
-- Observability in Data
+- Observability/Trust in Data

 ^ New field, lots to learn